A staple of any holiday meal, stuffing is one of the most popular side dishes and the holidays would be considered incomplete without this classic.

 Although delicious, stuffing is also an excellent medium for bacterial growth – like Salmonella.
 During the cooking process, juices from the turkey that contain bacteria drip down and are absorbed by the stuffing.

-So, it’s important to cook stuffing to a safe minimum internal temperature as measured with a food thermometer – so as to kill any bacteria.
+The only reliable safe method to cook stuffing, is to cook it separate from the turkey – to a safe minimum internal temperature of 165°F as measured with a food thermometer – so as to kill any bacteria.

 This popular holiday side-dish is called by various names: stuffing, filling, or dressing.
 In the South, it’s typically referred to as dressing.
 In the Northeast, it’s almost always stuffing.
 In Pennsylvania Dutch Country, it’s actually called filling and is mixed with mashed potatoes.
 In the rest of the country, it’s mostly referred to as stuffing.

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.

 - Food Manager Training & ANSI Certification - $99.00

 - Food Handler Training - only $7.00!

 - HACCP Training: 16hr/4hr/1hr